RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Introduction

 The restoration of chiral symmetry is associated with the transition from a hadronic phase to a quark-gluon plasma (QGP).
 For QCD with physical quark masses, this is a smooth crossover occurring at a temperature $T_c \sim 156$ MeV \cite{Aoki:2006we,Borsanyi:2013bia,HotQCD:2014kol,HotQCD:2018pds,Borsanyi:2020fev}.

 A profound and long-standing question is whether the effective restoration of the $U(1)_A$ symmetry, linked to the suppression of topological gauge fluctuations, coincides with this chiral crossover or occurs at a distinctly higher temperature $T_1 > T_c$~\cite{Pisarski:1983ms,Leutwyler:1992yt,Cohen:1996ng,Aoki:2012yj}.
 Resolving this hierarchy is essential for a complete understanding of the QGP's structure, the nature of the QCD transition, and the validity of effective models.
 Progress on this question via first-principles lattice QCD simulations has been challenging.
-A consistent picture among them has not emerged yet, see e.g., refs.~\cite{Cossu:2013uua,Buchoff:2013nra,Brandt:2016daq,Tomiya:2016jwr,Ding:2020xlj,Kaczmarek:2023bxb, Aoki:2020noz,Chiu:2023hnm,Gavai:2024mcj}, and the recent review by H.T.~Ding at Lattice 2025\footnote{\url{https://indico.global/event/14504/contributions/137953/}}, 2--8 November, Mumbai, India.
+A consistent picture among them has not emerged yet, see e.g., refs.~\cite{Cossu:2013uua,Buchoff:2013nra,Brandt:2016daq,Tomiya:2016jwr,Ding:2020xlj, Kaczmarek:2023bxb,Aoki:2020noz,Chiu:2023hnm,Gavai:2024mcj}, and the recent review \cite{Ding:2026gao}.